 What are some of the key things to know about the nature of God?The nature of God is a truly monumental subject.
 Theologians have written thousands upon thousands of pages on the topic.
 Terms and categories exist for describing God's nature and attributes that are sometimes beyond our complete understanding (e.g., the Trinity) and oftentimes beyond our experience (e.g., self-existence).
 Because of this, we will first look at the attribute of God called His incomprehensibility.
 This does not mean that we cannot understand God at all.
 It means that we cannot totally or fully understand God.
 He is infinite (Psalm 93:2); we are finite (1 Peter 1:24).
 He is the Creator (Isaiah 40:28); we are the created (Isaiah 45:12).
 He is holy (Isaiah 6:3; Revelation 4:8); we are sinful (Romans 3:23).
 Because of these and other differences, we cannot completely understand Him (Isaiah 55:8–9; Romans 11:34).
 There are those who seem to enjoy judging God or even deny His existence altogether.
 In opposition to Scripture, they claim that due to sin or suffering it is impossible for God to exist or be all-good (omnibenevolent), all-knowing (omniscient), and all-powerful (omnipotent).
 However, this is as foolish and futile an endeavor as a clay pot sitting in judgment on or even denying the existence of the potter who made it (Psalm 14:1; Job 15:8; 40:2; Romans 9:20–21).
-We can only understand the nature and attributes of God to the extent that He reveals Himself to us.
-We must be content with what He has revealed and not pry into the secret things of God, things too high and lofty for human understanding (Deuteronomy 29:29; Job 42:3; Psalm 131:1; Romans 11:33).
+We can only understand the nature and attributes of God to the extent that He reveals Himself to us (Deuteronomy 29:29; Job 42:3; Psalm 131:1; Romans 11:33).
 Thankfully, God has revealed a tremendous amount to us both concerning His nature and how we can come to know Him in a personal and saving way.

 All of mankind understands something of God's nature as He has revealed Himself through creation and in conscience (Romans 1:19–20; 2:15–16).
 Theologians refer to this knowledge as general revelation.
 General revelation contains sufficient knowledge to leave us without an excuse concerning God's existence or our guilt.
 However, through the divinely inspired written Word (2 Timothy 3:16), God has revealed even more about His nature and ways, including His plan for our salvation.